Granny Flat Insurance: Covering In-Law Suites & Accessory Apartments

 Dwelling Coverage vs. Other Structures: The Attached vs. Detached Rule

 When it comes to granny flat home insurance, the single most important factor is whether your unit is attached or detached from your main home.
-This one distinction determines which part of your homeowners policy applies — and how much protection you actually have.
+This one distinction determines which part of your homeowners policy applies, and how much protection you actually have.

 Attached in-law suites (those sharing a wall, ceiling, or foundation with the primary residence) are generally treated as part of the main dwelling and fall under Coverage A (Dwelling Coverage).
-This means the suite is protected under the same structural coverage as your home — as long as your policy limits are high enough to account for the added square footage and features.
+This means the suite is protected under the same structural coverage as your home, as long as your policy limits are high enough to account for the added square footage and features.

-Detached granny flats, on the other hand, fall under Coverage B (Other Structures Coverage).
-This is a significant distinction because other structures coverage is typically capped at just 10% of your dwelling coverage limit.
-For example, if your home is insured for $400,000, your detached granny flat would only have $40,000 in coverage — likely far below what it would cost to rebuild a fully finished living unit.
+Detached granny flats, on the other hand, typically fall under Coverage B (Other Structures Coverage).
+This is a significant distinction because other structures coverage is generally capped at just 10% of your dwelling coverage limit.
+Industry insiders now call this the "Coverage B Trap."
+For example, if your home is insured for $350,000, your detached granny flat would only have $35,000 in default coverage.
+That is often far below the $150,000 to $400,000 it takes to rebuild a modern ADU in 2026, and some carriers now say Coverage B is designed for incidental buildings (sheds, gazebos) rather than fully independent dwellings, so they may require a scheduled endorsement or a separate policy entirely.

-Unit Type Coverage Type Typical Limit
+Unit Type Coverage Type Typical 2026 Limit

 Attached in-law suite Coverage A – Dwelling Same as main home limit